-Biacore Sensor Chip Protein A, Sensor Chip Protein G, or Sensor Chip Protein L (Fig. 4A) can be used directly for antibody concentration measurements or for capture of antibodies and subsequent kinetic analysis of antibodyantigen interactions.
-Sensor Chip PrismA (Fig 4A) is suitable for antibody concentration measurements but not recommended for kinetic analysis of antibody-antigen interactions.
-Biacore Sensor Chip CM5 (Fig. 4B) can be used for direct immobilization and be combined with several antibody capture kits.
+Biacore[TM] Sensor Chip Protein A, Sensor Chip Protein G, or Sensor Chip Protein L (Fig 5A) can be used directly for antibody concentration measurements or for capture of antibodies and subsequent kinetic analysis of antibody- antigen interactions.
+Sensor Chip PrismA (Fig 5A) is suitable for antibody concentration measurements but not recommended for kinetic analysis of antibody-antigen interactions.
+Biacore[TM] Sensor Chip CM5 (Fig 5B) can be used for direct immobilization and be combined with several antibody capture kits.
 With the Mouse Antibody Capture Kit, all IgG subclasses, IgM and IgA can be captured to immobilized polyclonal rabbit anti-mouse immunoglobulin.
 The Human Antibody Capture Kit includes a monoclonal mouse anti-human IgG (Fc) antibody capable of capturing all IgG subclasses.
 The Human Fab Capture Kit features a mix of monoclonal antibodies and capture Fab through kappa and lambda chains.
-ScFv antibodies may be captured using protein L or its variants (23).
-In cases where a small antibody fragment, antigen or an Fc-receptor is captured on the sensor surface the His Capture Kit can be used to capture histidinetagged molecules using a monoclonal anti-histidine antibody.
-Biotinylated reagents can be captured onto Biacore Sensor Chip SA, Sensor Chip NA, or for a reversible biotin-streptavidin interaction, Biotin CAPture Kit (Fig. 4C) can be used.
+ScFv antibodies may be captured using protein L or variants thereof (22).
+In cases where a small antibody fragment, antigen or an Fc-receptor is captured on the sensor surface the His Capture Kit can be used to capture histidine-tagged molecules using a monoclonal anti-histidine antibody.
+Biotinylated reagents can be captured onto Biacore[TM] Sensor Chip SA, Sensor Chip NA, or for a reversible biotin-streptavidin interaction, Biotin CAPture Kit (Fig 5C) can be used.